High availability (HA)

 SLAVE # mysql -u root -ppandora

-Once all these steps have been completed, if you run the show slave status command inside MySQL shell, you will see that the node is in slave mode.
-If it was configured properly, you should see an output like the following example:
+Once all these steps are finished, if we run the show slave status command inside the MySQL shell, you will notice that the node is in slave mode.
+If set up correctly, an output like the following example should be seen:

 *************************** 1. row ***************************